Comparison

 • Compliance requires Git-native audit trails for documentation sign-off

-DraftView renders your GitHub PR as a visual review page.
-Reviewer suggestions sync back as native GitHub Suggested Changes.
+DraftView ingests every doc PR into one review queue, labeled by who or what wrote it.
+Reviewer suggestions sync back as native GitHub Suggested Changes, and each sign-off is recorded for your AI-oversight trail.
 No Notion detour is needed.